Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

    - In the **Delegated permissions** section, select the **User.Read** in the list.
 Use the search box if necessary.
    - Select the **Add permissions** button at the bottom.

-#### Configure the webApp app (WebApp-OpenIDConnect-DotNet-graph-v2) to use your app registration
+#### Configure the client web app (WebApp-OpenIDConnect-DotNet-graph-v2) to use your app registration

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

-Open the project in your IDE (like Visual Studio) to configure the code.
 >In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `appsettings.json` file.